Alfred, Hereditary Prince of Saxe-Coburg and Gotha

 Alfred, Hereditary Prince of Saxe-Coburg and Gotha (Alfred Alexander William Ernest Albert; 15 October 1874 – 6 February 1899), was the son and heir apparent of Alfred, Duke of Saxe-Coburg and Gotha.
 He died aged 24 under circumstances still not entirely clear.
-He was a first cousin of Kaiser Wilhelm II of Germany, King George V of the United Kingdom and Tsar Nicholas II of Russia.
+As a grandson of Queen Victoria, he was a first cousin of Wilhelm II of Germany, George V of the United Kingdom, Nicholas II of Russia, Queen Maud of Norway, Queen Sophia of Greece, and Queen Victoria Eugenie of Spain, among others.

 Early life

 Alfred of Edinburgh was born on 15 October 1874 at Buckingham Palace, London.
 His father was Prince Alfred, Duke of Edinburgh, second eldest son of Queen Victoria and Prince Albert.
 His mother, Grand Duchess Maria Alexandrovna of Russia, was a daughter of Emperor Alexander II of Russia and Princess Marie of Hesse and by Rhine.

 Archibald Campbell Tait, Archbishop of Canterbury, baptised the prince in the Lower Bow Room of Buckingham Palace on 23 November 1874.
 His godparents were the Queen, the Emperor of Russia (whose son Tsesarevich Alexander stood proxy for him), the German Emperor (for whom Alfred's paternal uncle Prince Arthur, Duke of Connaught and Strathearn stood proxy), the German Crown Princess (Alfred's paternal aunt, for whom her sister Princess Christian of Schleswig-Holstein stood proxy), the Duke of Saxe-Coburg and Gotha (his paternal grand-uncle, for whom Prince Christian of Schleswig-Holstein stood proxy), and the Prince of Wales (his paternal uncle).